buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 - Two of the most important suttas on Buddhist Ethics in the whole canon, translated with helpful notes.

 {% include content_blurb.html category="essays" slug="ten-unwholesome-actions_suchart" %}
-- Whenever we lose our diligence, it show us where we lack wisdom.
+- Whenever we lose our diligence, it shows us where we lack wisdom.
 Where we have wisdom, we will have ease and prosperity.

 ##### Chapter 8: Meditative Concentration